Ralph has been involved in the careers of Australia's most successful artists including

-Ralph has been involved in the careers of many of Australia’s most successful artists including Tina Arena, Vanessa Amorosi, Richard Wilkins, Kate Ceberano, Mark Vincent, Cosentino, Paris Wells, Jon Stevens, Sally Cooper, Dean Ray, Bonnie Anderson, Rick Price, Pseudo Echo and Deborah Conway to name a few!
+RALPH CARR Management (RCM) has been involved in the careers of many of Australia’s most successful entertainers, celebrities and sporting personalities.
+Known for his no-non-sense approach, Melbourne businessman Carr’s skills have honed careers for entertainers Tina Arena, Vanessa Amorosi, Richard Wilkins, Kate Ceberano, Mark Vincent, Cosentino, Jon Stevens, Bonnie Anderson, Rick Price, Pseudo Echo and Deborah Conway to name a few!

-In an industry that is notoriously transient, Ralph has maintained professional success for over 25 years and received a range of accolades acknowledging the fundamental role he has played in shaping the Australian entertainment landscape.
+In recent years Carr has branched out into Sport Management, with his company RCM Sport, where Ralph brings his experience to help guide the careers of AFL players.
+He has also set up RCM Touring, and is involved in promoting national stadium tours.
+In an industry that is notoriously transient, Ralph has maintained professional success for more than 25 years and along the way has received a range of accolades acknowledging his role in shaping the Australian entertainment landscape.

-Ralph’s artists have also benefitted from his success with numerous Aria awards and nominations including Best Australian Adult Contemporary Record , Best Australian Single , Song of the Year , Best Australian Pop Release , Highest Selling Australian Album , Highest Selling Australian Single , Best Independent Release and 11 number 1 Aria’s in Albums and Singles.
+RCM artists have also achieved great success with numerous ARIA awards including Best Australian Adult Contemporary Record , Best Australian Single , Song of the Year , Best Australian Pop Release , Highest Selling Australian Album , Highest Selling Australian Single , Best Independent Release and 11 number one ARIAs for albums and singles.

-In mid 2008, three of Ralph Carr Management’s Clients held a position in the Australian national top ten album charts in the same week- a feat never before achieved by an Australian management company.
+In mid-2008, three RCM clients held a position in the Australian national Top 10 album charts in the same week; a feat never before achieved by an Australian management company.

-In 2011, Ralph took on Cosentino; a magician, escape artist and illusionist.
-Ralph took Cosentino’s career from local performance halls to the National and International stage.
-During the time Ralph worked together with Cosentino, he made 4 television specials with a combined audience of over 5 million.
-In Australia, he engaged in two national sellout tours with Live Nation.
-Ralph also licensed the TV specials to networks overseas reaching a viewer audience of 100’s of millions in Asia, Europe, Central and South America.
-The international TV exposure created an international profile for Cosentino which led to live appearances overseas, including a feature performance to a global audience at the Singapore Grand Prix.
+In 2011, RCM took on a magician, escape artist and illusionist ‘Cosentino’, crafting his career from local performance halls to the national and International stage.
+Cosentino went on to make four television specials with a combined audience of more than five million.
+In Australia, there were two national sell-out tours and licensed TV specials to networks overseas reaching hundreds of millions of views in Asia, Europe, Central and South America.

 Ralph Carr Management also has a London office, separating it from any other management company in Australia.
 Ralph brought in Richard Beck to head up the international offices for his background & experience in creating vast media interest around record releases.
 Richard has worked with major names such as Shania Twain, Bruce Springsteen, Janet Jackson, INXS, Guns N’ Roses, REM, Oasis, Bon Jovi, Metallica, U2, Crowded House and Simply Red.